ryanlrappa/film-profit-prediction/README.md

         - 5_EDA.ipynb -- Visualizations and other exploration of patterns/relationships in the data
         - 6_modeling.ipynb -- Trying various models to see which can predict most effectively, including visualizations of confusion matrices and ROC curves, and parameter tuning for gradient boosting model (also has notes on my approach from a business perspective)
 - **pickle_files:** jupyter notebook (draft) and python file (final) scripts used on EC2 to run GridSearchCV on gradient boosting model, and pickled final model
-- **presentation slides pdf:** my initial slide deck presenting/summarizing the project -- please check this out!
+- **presentation slides pdf:** my initial slide deck presenting/summarizing the project -- check it out!

 ---------------
 ### **Outline of workflow:**